-Game developers typically struggle for years on end to create a great game and Doom Eternal is no exception.
 For various reasons, the day came when the Doom developers realised they had to push their launch date.
-Thousands and thousands of hours worth of development suddenly hangs in the balance.
-Here’s how the brand communicated the delay on their Facebook page to a base of 760,000+ fans:
+Game developers typically struggle for years on end to create a great game — and Doom Eternal was no exception.
+Thousands and thousands of hours worth of development suddenly hanged in the balance.

 For the developers at Id Software, this turned out to be quite the breeze since their customer base had nothing but respect and support for the decision.
 Here are a few typical reactions from the comment section:

 Even though the Doom fanbase on Facebook predominantly consist of a demographic (young to middle-aged white males who enjoys violent video games) regularly described and portrayed as a menace to society, the Doom fans are nothing but respectful, forgiving, and supportive.
 And quite eloquent, at that.

 Personally, I’ve helped many brands to deal with messy comment sections filled to the brim with trolls, slander, and hate.
 Beforehand, most brands like to think that this is a quick fix for any social media natural; that I can somehow help them craft a clever post that will make the haters disappear.
 Obviously, that strategy is BS.